Wiredcraft/kongcloak/docs/tutorial.md

 To create a realm, first navigate to the Keycloak admin interface at [localhost:8080](http://localhost:8080).
 Use the admin credentials passed to the Keycloak initialization routine in the previous section to login.

-To create a new realm, hover over `Master` on the top left side of the UI; `Master` refers to the default realm.
+To create a new realm, hover over `Master` on the top left corner of the UI; `Master` refers to the default realm.
 Upon hovering over the default realm, an `Add realm` button will be displayed.
 Click on it.

 For the realm name, let's use `demo-realm`.
 Then click on `Create`.